gerauber/bdt_tutorial/readme.md

 They are employed to identify patterns and use this knowledge to predict outcomes for comparable, but unknown datasets.

+This code follows the style convention established in the [PEP8 document](https://peps.python.org/pep-0008/).

+Version 1.0.1

 ## Procedure

 ### Dataset